Continuing Students: Reclassification

 - Most current state and federal tax returns, with W-2s for last tax year

-- Proof of bank accounts with a branch located within California and date opened
+- Proof of bank accounts with a branch located in California and date opened

 - Last three years of federal income tax returns for parents (Page 1 of Form 1040 for each year only)